 Denim can be bulky.
 So, before you start, iron all the edges where seams will be.
 And, of course, trim the edges.

-If you are planning to do the embroidery on denim, heavy duty machine is the best solution.
+If you are planning to do the embroidery on denim, the heavy-duty machine is the best solution.
 You can do it on the regular one, but this will take lots of patience and time.

 The most common and popular color of denim is indigo blue although you may find it in other colors as well.